elliotchance/tesseract/doc/1_SQL/SELECT.md

 Data will sorted by type, then value in the same order as above.
 That is to say:

+ * Any number is considered greater than a boolean.
  * Any string is considered greater than a number.
  * `null` is considered to be greater than any non-`null` value.